abkazan/My-Code/Basic Data Analysis/readme.md

+#Basic Data Analysis
 This was the intro project for my data science class.
-It includes a Python notebook with various basic data science problems using things like pandas, numpy, matplotlib, and more
+It includes a Python notebook with basic Python problems before moving into some more advanced data science topics such using technologies like pandas, numpy, and more